 Populations and lifelong health is a strategic priority for UCL, with research in this field accounting for almost 20% of UCL’s entire research income.
 Our success is built not just on world-class infrastructure but fundamentally on the people who make up the UCL Populations & Lifelong Health Domain community.
 Our vision is to build upon our existing excellence by supporting and investing in cross-disciplinary research teams, to become the world’s leading institution focussed on populations and lifelong health.

-In addition to the six Institutes that form the UCL Faculty of Population Health Sciences, the Domain brings together activity in six research Themes.
+In addition to the seven Institutes that form the UCL Faculty of Population Health Sciences, the Domain brings together activity in six research Themes.
 These Institutes and Themes reflect the strength of research in populations and lifelong health at UCL.

 Our work ranges from studies that measure the burden of disease in populations, through to cross-sectional and longitudinal studies which seek to understand the relative influences of environmental, socio-economic, behavioural, biological and genetic factors on disease and lifelong health.
 We undertake clinical, behaviour change and health service interventions in community, primary and secondary care settings nationally and globally to evaluate their benefits to health in populations.